MLCSU CHCNHS

 You must appeal within 6 months of the date on the letter telling you the outcome of your assessment.
 We can sometimes accept appeals later than this in exceptional circumstances.

-When we receive your appeal, we will send you an acknowledgement within 5 working days.
-When an appeal is submitted by a patient’s representative, authority to act, proof of identity (ID) and consent will be required to commence the appeal.
-We will then send you a questionnaire and ask you for some supporting documents that we need to progress your appeal.
-We will ask you to return this to us within 28 days.
-When we have got this, we aim to complete your appeal within 3 to 6 months.
+When we receive your appeal, we will send you an acknowledgement within two working days.
+When an appeal is submitted by a patient’s representative, authority to act, proof of identity (ID) and an Authority to Release Records form will be required to commence the appeal.
+We will send you an application form and ask you for some supporting documents that we need to progress your appeal.
+We will ask you to return this to us within 14 days.
+When we have got this, we aim to complete your appeal within three months.
+If you do not send all of your supporting evidence to us with your completed forms, you will have six weeks to provide them.

-The first stage of the appeal process is that a Clinical Nurse Reviewer will contact you to discuss your appeal and clarify things for you.
+The first stage of the appeal process is that a member of the appeals team will contact you to discuss your appeal and clarify things for you.
 When we have established the appeal can go ahead, we will request records from various places such as Care Homes, GP’s, Local Authorities, Hospitals, District Nurses and Mental Health teams.
 If they cannot provide records, we will let you know.

 When your case is ready to proceed, we will contact you and invite you to a Local Resolution meeting (LRM).
 This could be a ‘virtual’ meeting, via computer or through a teleconference, or you could send us your points in writing rather than attend.
 Someone can represent you if you wish – legal representation is not required, however if you choose to employ someone to represent your case the NHS will not reimburse you this cost.